 A court must certify an expert before he or she is allowed to present expert testimony.
 State and federal law diverges over the proper standard for certification.
-Federal courts and the majority of states follow the Daubert test, a four-part standard that inquires whether (1) the expert's scientific, technical, or other specialised knowledge will help the trier of fact to understand the evidence or to determine a fact in issue; (2) the testimony is based upon sufficient facts or data; (3) the testimony is the product of reliable principles and methods; and (4) the expert has applied the principles and methods reliably to the facts of the case.
-In contrast, some states like New York and California use the common-law Frye test that only looks to whether the expert's testimony is based on sufficiently established and accepted scientific methods.
+Federal courts and the majority of states follow the Daubert test, a four-part standard that inquires whether: (1) the expert's scientific, technical, or other specialised knowledge will help the trier of fact to understand the evidence or to determine a fact in issue; (2) the testimony is based upon sufficient facts or data; (3) the testimony is the product of reliable principles and methods; and (4) the expert has applied the principles and methods reliably to the facts of the case.
+In contrast, some states like New York and California use the common-law Frye test that only looks to whether the expert's testimony is based on scientific methods "sufficiently established to have gained general acceptance".